-The Committees are constituted by the Board for the good corporate governance.
+The Committees are constituted by the Board for good corporate governance.
 Scope of authority and responsibilities are clearly defined by the Charters of the respective Committee.
-Committees put forward suggestions and recommendation to the Board as and when deem necessary.
+Committees put forward suggestions and recommendations to the Board as and when deem necessary.
 Minutes of the Committee meetings are distributed to the members of the Board periodically.
 The Board constantly evaluates the composition of the committees in the light of requirements of Law and for the successful functioning of the Company.

-summarises the information about the Board Con nmittees, their members and obje Board's Committee Objective Members Independent/ Non-independent Audit Committee The Audit Committee is responsible for: 1) Monitoring the integrity of the financial reporting process, Trafco systems of Internal Control, review of the consolidated financial Mr. Ebrahim Salahuddin Ahmed Ebrahim (Chairman) Mr. Jehad Yusuf Abdulla Non-Executive / Non-Independent Non-Executive / of the board with legal and regulatory Amin (upto 30 March 2022) 3 Mr. A. Redha Mohamed Redha Aldailami Non-Independent Non-Executive / Non-Independent To recommend the appointment of external auditors, agreeing their compensation, 4 Mr. Ali Yusuf A. Rahman A. Rahim Non-Executive / Non-Independent overseeing their compensation, overseeing their independence and preparing reports required to be prepared by the Committee pursuant to Central Bank of Bahrain, Bahrain Bourse, Bahrain Commercial Companies Law and other regulatory authorities in the Kingdom of Bahrain.
-5 Mr. Sofyan Khalid Almoayed (from 30 March 2022) Non-Executive / Non-Independent Executive Committee The Executive Committee is formed to discuss matters with the Company's management 1 Mr. Ebrahim Mohamed Ali Zainal Non-Executive / Non-Independent (Investment & Finance) regarding senior staffing, financial performance, strategies, and all other issues as directed by the Board Mr. Yusuf Saleh Abdulla Alsaleh Non-Executive / Non-Independent as directed by the Board 3 Dr. Esam Abdulla Yousif Fakhro Non-Executive / Non-Independent 4 Mr. Khalid A.Rahman Khalil Almoayed (upto 30 March 2022) Non-Executive / Non-Independent 5 Mr. Jehad Yusuf Abdullah Amin (from 30 March 2022) Non-Executive / Non-Independent Nomination and Remuneration Review and advise the Board of Directors on the Board's composition, new directors' Mr. Ebrahim Mohamed Ali Zainal (Chairman) Non-Executive / Non-Independent Committee nominations in addition to Board and Senior Management remuneration.
-Mr. Yusuf Saleh Abdulla Alsaleh Non-Executive / Non-Independent 3 Dr. Esam Abdulla Yousif Fakhro Non-Executive / Non-Independent 4 Mr. Khalid A.Rahman Khalil Almoayed (upto 30 March 2022) Non-Executive / Non-Independent 5 Mr. Jehad Yusuf Abdullah Amin (from 30 March 2022) Non-Executive / Non-Independent Corporate Governance To revi ew and ensure compliance with Corporate Governance Code framework and Mr. Ebrahim Salahuddin Ahmed Ebrahim (Chairman) Non-Executive / Non-Independent Committee guidelines.
-2 Mr. Jehad Yusuf Abdulla Amin (upto 30 March 2022) Non-Executive / Non-Independent 3 Mr. A. Redha Mohamed Redha Aldailami Non-Executive / Non-Independent 4 Mr. Ali Yusuf A.Rahman A.Rahim Non-Executive / Non-Independent 5 Mr. Sofyan Khalid Almoayed (from 30 March 2022) Non-Executive / Non-Independent
+The following table summarises the information about the Board Committees, their members and objectives:

+Board's Committee Objective Members Independent/ Non-independent Audit Committee The Audit Committee is responsible for: Monitoring the integrity of the financial reporting process, Trafco systems of Internal Control, review of the consolidated financial statements and reports, compliance of the board with legal and regulatory requirements and the performance of the Company's Internal Audit function.
+To recommend the appointment of external auditors, agreeing their compensation, overseeing their independence, and preparing reports required to be prepared by the Committee pursuant to Central Bank of Bahrain, Bahrain Bourse, Bahrain Commercial Companies Law and other regulatory authorities in the Kingdom of Bahrain.
+Mr. Ebrahim Salahuddin Ahmed Ebrahim (Chairman) Mr. A. Redha Mohamed Redha Aldailami Mr. Ali Yusuf A. Rahman A. Rahim Mr. Sofyan Khalid Almoayed Non-Executive / Non-Independent Non-Executive / Non-Independent Non-Executive / Non-Independent Non-Executive / Non-Independent Executive Committee (Investment & Finance) The Executive Committee is formed to discuss matters with the Company's management regarding senior staffing, financial performance, strategies, and all other issues as directed by the Board Mr. Ebrahim Mohamed Ali Zainal Mr. Yusuf Saleh Abdulla Alsaleh Dr. Esam Abdulla Yousif Fakhro Mr. Jehad Yusuf Abdullah Amin Non-Executive / Non-Independent Non-Executive / Non-Independent Non-Executive / Non-Independent Non-Executive / Non-Independent Nomination and Remuneration Committee Review and advise the Board of Directors on the Board's composition, new directors' nominations in addition to Board and Senior Management remuneration.
+Mr. Ebrahim Mohamed Ali Zainal (Chairman) Mr. Yusuf Saleh Abdulla Alsaleh Dr. Esam Abdulla Yousif Fakhro Mr. Jehad Yusuf Abdullah Amin Non-Executive / Non-Independent Non-Executive / Non-Independent Non-Executive / Non-Independent Non-Executive / Non-Independent Corporate Governance Committee To review and ensure compliance with Corporate Governance Code framework and guidelines.
+Mr. Ebrahim Salahuddin Ahmed Ebrahim (Chairman) Mr. A. Redha Mohamed Redha Aldailami Mr. Ali Yusuf A.Rahman A.Rahim Mr. Sofyan Khalid Almoayed Non-Executive / Non-Independent Non-Executive / Non-Independent Non-Executive / Non-Independent Non-Executive / Non-Independent